only search B.P. Lama Jyotisha

 5. dasha timing of these controlling planets

-• L-2 is a fierce maraka.
+• dhanapati-2 becomes a fierce maraka.

 Divorce

-2 = 8th from 7th
+bhava-2 = 8th from 7th

-Circumstances of an L-2 timing for divorce are such that the native has exhausted all options for further negotiation in the current partnership *and* based on that fixed state of saturation or terminal non-movement in the discourse of the original partnership, has already initiated another relationship.
+Circumstances of an dhanapati-2 timing for divorce are such that the native has exhausted all options for further negotiation in the current partnership *and* based on that fixed state of saturation or terminal non-movement in the discourse of the original partnership, has already initiated another relationship.

-Example from Hollywood:
+Example from Hollywood

-• Emotionally, psychologically, and sexually, there is rarely (yet) a new partnership growing. the native is probably in a state of shock or profound reflection, and not yet energized to rebuild.
+• Emotionally, psychologically, and sexually, there is rarely (yet) a new partnership growing.
+The native is probably in a state of shock or profound reflection, and not yet energized to rebuild.

 mouth, teeth, eyes, voice, speech, song, hair, face = benefits from dhana bhava